 When some American, British, Canadian and French troops landed on the morning of June 6, 1944 Europe had been at war for 1,740 days and America for 912 days.
 Millions had already died at the hands of the Nazis as they occupied all of Europe and a large part of the Soviet Union.

-The assault was conducted in two phases: an airborne assault landing of1944_NormandyLST 24,000 British, American, Canadian and Free French airborne troops shortly after midnight, and an amphibious landing of Allied infantry and armored divisions on the coast of France commencing at 6:30 AM.
+The assault was conducted in two phases: an airborne assault landing of 24,000 British, American, Canadian and Free French airborne troops shortly after midnight, and an amphibious landing of Allied infantry and armored divisions on the coast of France commencing at 6:30 AM.
 There were also decoy operations mounted under the codenames Operation Glimmer and Operation Taxable to distract the German forces from the real landing areas.

 The operation was the largest amphibious invasion in world history, with over 160,000 troops landing on 6 June 1944.
 195,700 Allied naval and merchant navy personnel in over 5,000 ships were involved.
 The invasion required the transport of soldiers and material from the United Kingdom by troop-laden aircraft and ships, the assault landings, air support, naval interdiction of the English Channel and naval fire-support.
 The landings took place along a 50-mile stretch of the Normandy coast divided into five sectors: Utah, Omaha, Gold, Juno and Sword.